 Lost wages: Whether it’s temporary or permanent, a disabling injury will usually cause the victim to lose the ability to earn money in a normal job.
 In a personal injury claim, accident victims can pursue compensation for lost current and future wages relating to a disabling condition.
 If the disability is permanent, the loss of a lifetime’s worth of income could represent a considerable sum.

-Property Damage: The serious car accident injuries that someone sustains is not the only thing that is damaged in a car accident.
-From your vehicle, to personal items to homes, businesses, offices, and other property; when something is damaged due to someone’s negligence you may have a claim to recover those damages under property damage claims.
+Property Damage: The serious car accident injuries that someone sustains are not the only thing that is damaged in a car accident.
+From your vehicle to personal items to homes, businesses, offices, and other property, you may have a claim to recover those damages under property damage claims when something is damaged due to someone’s negligence.

 An in-depth understanding of Missouri personal injury law is vital to determining what kinds of damages an accident victim can pursue after suffering injuries in a car crash.
 If you suspect that you can pursue a viable claim, learn more about this important legal topic now.

-You may also call the serious injury law firm of Townsend Law in the greater Kansas City metro.
+You may also call the serious injury law firm of Townsend Law, LLC in the greater Kansas City metro.
 Our legal team can offer a free consultation to review your serious car accident and look at the value of your claim.
 We strive for a solid attorney-client relationship and know the importance of having a personal injury attorney that is invested in your success.
-The personal injury lawyers at Townsend Law have fought for their clients and have experience in dealing with the at-fault driver‘s insurance company and your own insurance company, researching police reports to find all of the facts and getting you the maximum compensation.
+The personal injury lawyers at Townsend Law, LLC have fought for their clients.
+They have experience in dealing with the at-fault driver‘s insurance company and your own insurance company, researching police reports to find all of the facts, and getting you the maximum compensation.